Micro breaks for macro benefits

 They also had half the levels of physical fatigue and felt less pain in their backs, necks, shoulders and wrists!

-A break of even just a few seconds can be helpful.
-Heavy keyboard users might find 10 seconds every 10 minutes very beneficial but for the purposes of incorporating this into a workplace environment we suggest just 30 seconds.
+Heavy keyboard users might find 10 seconds every 10 minutes very beneficial but for the purposes of incorporating this into most workplace environments we suggest 30 seconds.

-This time frame is beneficial physiologically and psychologically, is minimally disruptive.
-No one is going to feel exhausted after them or feel an exercise will be impossible to do for that length of time.
+This time frame is beneficial physiologically and psychologically.
+It is also minimally disruptive and no one is going to feel exhausted after them or feel that time frame is too daunting at the outset.

 If staff are doing 30 minutes of activity a day already, isn’t that enough?